Impression And Mouth Preparation

 Introduction To Complete Dentures Normal Maxillary Ridge And Resorded Ridge And In Such Cases Of Occlusion

-Treatment of Residual ridge:
+Treatment Of Residual Ridge:

 • Ridge augmentation to increase the height of the ridge